metpallyv/MovieRecommendation/README.md

       2. Ratings.csv file is the rating file.
 Each line of this file after the header row represents one rating of one movie by          one user, and has the following format:  userId,movieId,rating,timestamp
       3. Movie information is contained in the file movies.csv.
 Each line of this file after the header row represents one               movie, and has the following format:     movieId,title,genres

-4. MatrixFactorization.py codes implementes the regularized matrix factorization model without using any Machine Learning libraries and saves it as a file, which can then used to perform recommendation.
+4. MatrixFactorization.py codes implementes the regularized matrix factorization model(Gradient Descent) without using any Machine Learning libraries and saves it as a file, which can then used to perform recommendation.
 I used the below parameter values:

       1.  steps : the maximum number of steps to perform the optimisation was set to 5000
       2.  alpha : the learning rate was set to 0.0002